BMR Calculator

 Should I eat below BMR to lose weight?

-No. Eating below BMR risks muscle loss and metabolic slowdown.
-Aim for a moderate calorie deficit combined with exercise.
+No. Eating below BMR for long periods risks muscle loss and metabolic slowdown.
+Aim for a moderate deficit based on your total daily energy expenditure (TDEE).